callitask/finance-api/docs/01-ARCHITECTURE.md

 - Auth-related requests are routed to Keycloak.
 - Static assets (Images/Sitemaps) are proxied directly from storage paths.

-**Backend Processing:** The Spring Boot application processes the request, interacting with MariaDB (data), Redis (cache), MinIO (files), and RabbitMQ.
+**Backend Processing:** The Spring Boot application processes the request, interacting with:
+- **MariaDB**: Core relational data (User profiles, Posts).
+- **Elasticsearch**: High-performance full-text search.
+- **Redis**: Caching for market data and sessions.
+- **MinIO**: File storage for media assets.
+- **RabbitMQ**: Asynchronous event processing (e.g., Audit logs).

 **Resilience (Fail-Open):**
-- **Rate Limiting:** The API uses a Redis-backed rate limiter.
+- **Rate Limiting**: The API uses a Redis-backed rate limiter.
 It is configured to "Fail Open," meaning if Redis encounters disk/permission errors, the site **remains online** and allows traffic instead of crashing.

-**Observability:** All services emit metrics, logs, and traces to the LGTM stack.
+**Observability:** All services emit metrics, logs, and traces to the LGTM stack (Loki, Grafana, Tempo, Prometheus).

-**Backup:** The Backup Service container performs automated encrypted backups to MinIO every 24 hours.
+**Backup:** The Backup Service container performs automated encrypted backups of the Database and MinIO bucket to local storage every 24 hours.

 ---